danj2k/aardwolf-plugins/README.md

 ![Screenshot of the stats visualization plugin](danj_statviz_screenshot.png)

+The gridlines represent percentages of the maximum you can currently train that stat to, as indicated by the output of `train`.
+Gridlines are displayed at 20% intervals.

 * `sv on` turns it on and updates it from `train` output.
 * `sv off` turns it off.
 * `sv update` updates it from `train` output if you already have the mini window open.